secretstartups/handbook/content/handbook/marketing/field-marketing/_index.md

     - With a #company-fyi and the [#fieldmarketing-fyi](https://gitlab.slack.com/archives/C01502JC5BK), all relevant info should be successfully communicated by managers to team members.
   - Default to issues first, then public channels when possible to avoid siloing work information to private discussions.
     - Use DMs for personal, private conversation rather than work communication (unless you are certain it is only relevant to the 2 of you or you need immediate attention).
-- #fieldofdreamsteam: private room only accessible to FMMs - funny gifs, private questions for the team.
+- #fieldofdreamsteam: private room only accessible to FMMs - funny GIFs, private questions for the team.
 - Please keep in mind we have detailed instructions on [how GitLab uses slack](/handbook/communication/#slack).

 ## Monthly Calls